How Secure Email Gateways Stop Business Email Compromise (BEC)

 Legitimate Communication Patterns

 Many legitimate business processes mirror BEC attack patterns—urgent financial requests do occur in normal operations.
 Advanced SEGs must balance security with business requirements through customizable policies based on business context rather than rigid rules.
-Organizations with context-aware SEG policies reported 67% fewer workflow disruptions while maintaining strong security postures.
+Organizations with context-aware SEG policies report fewer workflow disruptions while maintaining strong security postures.

 Supply Chain Complexity

 Modern businesses interact with diverse partners, making it difficult to establish baseline “normal” behaviors for all legitimate communications.
 Leading SEGs address this by incorporating adaptive trust models that adjust sensitivity based on relationship history and communication context.
-This approach has proven 78% more effective at managing supply chain email security than static rules.
+This approach improves management of supply chain email security compared to static rules.

 Evolving Attack Methodologies

 BEC tactics continue to evolve, with attackers developing new techniques to bypass defenses.
 The most effective SEGs employ threat intelligence networks and machine learning models that continuously adapt to emerging threats.
-Recent analysis shows that SEGs with adaptive learning capabilities detect new BEC variants an average of 12 days earlier than systems using only periodic updates.
+SEGs with adaptive learning capabilities can detect new BEC variants more quickly than systems using only periodic updates.

 Building a Resilient Defense Against BEC